ABCBA TATTOO PROGRAM FAQs

 The building has a public tattoo shop on one side and the Program on the other.
 The Program is in a classroom setting with a class schedule.

 Do I get to work in a Tattoo Shop after training?

-All graduates are responsible to source out own employment as with any other course.
-Cree8iv Ink Training Ltd. does not guarantee shop placement after this training.
+** Alberta College of Body Art does not guarantee shop placement after this training.
 Some shops will be severely against the idea of a Tattoo “School”.
 Please be aware of this possibility.

 Taking a 1 week Course or learning on your own vs. Our Program

-Given that the average apprenticeship lasts anywhere from 1-2 years in length, we feel that condensing the training into anything less than a 12-week Program is unrealistic in achieving our training goals.
+Given that the average apprenticeship lasts anywhere from 1-2 years in length, we feel that condensing the training into anything less than a 25-week Program is unrealistic in achieving our training goals.
 When you think of what there is to learn ranging from the history and traditions of tattooing, to understanding the human skin, safe & sterilization practices, building and tuning a tattoo machine, the art of shading, outlining, color theory and color mixing, etc. (refer to our Syllabus outline).
 Some of those items may get missed or ignored in a very short, or unstructured, course.
 You may have spent a large sum of money to start a new career, it’s important to learn everything you can, to learn the right way and give yourself the best opportunity to succeed from the ground floor.
 Our Program offers continued support even after you have completed it, which is non existent on your own.
 As a graduate, you will also have the option to return for additional workshops to learn new skills and techniques.

 Do I need to be an Artist to Tattoo?